theoretick/sweet-codechallenge/optimization_notes.md

   ended up evaluating "data[0] <= check_num <= data[-1]" (pseudocode).
   This change also saved about 10% in runtime.

-  Many secondary optimizations I made were to initialize some of the commonly used variables in the beginning of the #each_line block so they are only calculated once, such as data.length.
-I also replaced Array.index references (i.e. foo[0]) with the #at method (i.e. foo.at(0)) which is supposedly slightly faster ("Ruby Cookbook", p.149).
+  A couple secondary optimizations I made were to initialize some of the commonly used variables in the beginning of the #each_line block so they are only calculated once, such as data.length.
+I also replaced index references (i.e. foo[0]) with the #at method (i.e. foo.at(0)) which is supposedly slightly faster ("Ruby Cookbook", p.149).
 I noticed no noticeable increase with these two changes, however it may appear with significantly larger datasets.
+For readability sake, I reverted back from
+  #at.

 2) Would your approach continue to work if there were millions or billions of input values?